joinruach/JoinRuach/CODEX.tasks.md

 - Expected behavior

 Execution Steps:
-1. Read files (no changes)
-2. List assumptions
+1. READ the error output verbatim
+2. Inspect the failing file(s)
-3. Identify failure point
+3. Identify the single blocking defect
-4. Apply smallest fix
+4. Apply the smallest legal fix
-5. Explain why this works
+5. Re-run the failing command
+6. Verify no new errors are introduced

 Done When:
 - Error resolved